Lexikos/xHotkey.ahk/readme.md

     xHotkey(IfWin [, WinTitle, WinText])

-*IfWin* can be any of the IfWin commands supported by the Hotkey command, but cannot be `If, Expression`.
+*IfWin* can be the name of any of the IfWin commands supported by the Hotkey command, but cannot be `"If"`.

     xHotkey.IfWinActive(WinTitle, WinText)
     xHotkey.IfWinExist(WinTitle, WinText)